kapsel-hq/kapsel/docs/OVERVIEW.md

 # System Overview

-Kapsel is a webhook reliability service that guarantees at-least-once delivery with cryptographically verifiable audit trails.
-We solve the critical problem of dropped webhooks in mission-critical integrations by acting as a highly reliable intermediary between webhook sources and destination endpoints.
+Kapsel is a webhook reliability service foundation for building guaranteed at-least-once delivery systems.
+Currently operational as a webhook ingestion service with persistence and idempotency, with the delivery engine under active development.

 ## Core Value Proposition